-- No blank facades without windows and doors are allowed.
-All sides of the structures should have architectural treatments. - screened through landscaping or architectural b.
-Window and door styles should reflect the prevailing architectural style of the structure. - couraged through changes in building materials, fenestration height, and roof lines.
-Primary facades should not present a continuous wall without architectural details that add visual interest. - d.
-Minimizing continuous expanses of wall through facade articulation, recession or projection is encouraged. - e.
+- b.
+Window and door styles should reflect the prevailing architectural style of the structure. - Variety and creativity in building facade is encouraged through changes in building materials, fenestration height, and roof lines.
+Primary facades should not present a continuous wall without architectural details that add visual interest. - through facade articulation, recession or projection is encouraged. - e.
 Architects and builders are encouraged to incorporate topographical features into the form of the structure when possible, utilizing natural grades to create unique design.